sakirschner/slb-api/README.md

         docker-compose -f deploy/docker-compose.yml run --rm terraform workspace select dev
         ```

-    Now you can make changes to the terrform code and run these commands:
+    Now you can make changes to the Terraform code and run these commands:
     - Format - formats the code to Terrform standard
         ```
         docker-compose -f deploy/docker-compose.yml run --rm terraform fmt